matsidor1975/mee-explorer-new/replit.md

 - Fixed fee display formatting to show "Not available" instead of "$Not available"
 - Added Sonic chain support (64165) with proper native token detection and explorer links
 - Clarified token detection logic: native tokens use chain.nativeCurrency.name, ERC-20 tokens use contract calls
+- Fixed deployment build configuration by creating custom build script (build.js) that moves files from dist/public/ to dist/ for proper deployment structure